EMIT-leadership-development/emit/_posts/_defaults.md

 excerpt_separator: <!--more-->

 # If transformation story then "author and bio" is populated from these fields
-# Image can't be named anything else because of maps plugin
-# Location used in hero map
+# Location used in hero stories map
 leaderName:
 leaderBio_description:
 image: /images/leaders/studentPlaceholder.jpg
 country:
-location:
 latitude:
 longitude:
 ---